 - Pick up raw materials (called Dust) from harvestable nodes (Seams) in the world

-- Once you have 10 raw materials, refine them at any jewelry crafting station to Ounces
+- Once you have 10 raw Dust, refine it at any jewelry crafting station to Ounces

 - Each refinement has a chance to give a part (Grain) of an upgrade material (Plating)